lightmnd/ial-cs-pw-2024/README.md

 ## Installation on AWS EC2 Amazon Linux

+Create an EC2 instance in the AWS console.

+---

+### IMPORTANT:
+Remember to properly configure the Security Group to allow connection via SSH only from authorized machines.
+For convenience, at the moment the IP rule for SSH connection is set to 0.0.0.0, so it can be reached from anywhere, but for production, it is absolutely necessary to set this rule with the IP of the machines that can actually access it.

+Also, consider creating regular snapshots of your EC2 volumes to easily recover your instance in case you lose it or for any other problem affecting your machine.
+You can create a snapshot manually or you can create a scheduled plan with the Lifecycle Policy.

+---

 ### 1. Add Bash Script to EC2 User Data

 When launching your EC2 instance, include the following script in the User Data field to automate the setup: